martin-arvidsson/InterpretableWordEmbeddings/README.md

 ### Prerequisites

-The implementation is based on Tensorflow and Tensorflow Probability.
-In case you have yet to install them, here's one way of doing it:
+The code is implemented in R, and uses Tensorflow/Tensorflow Probability.
+In case you have yet to install them, here's one way of doing so:

 ```
 # Tensorflow